Nexch/Capstone/README.md

 ## Acknowledgments

-- I will like to express my sincere gratitude to Microverse, for giving me and my partner, this incredible opportunity
+- I will like to express my sincere gratitude to Microverse, this incredible opportunity
 - Microverse
+- Mohammed Awad on Behance for the desing idea

 ## 📝 License